SohanWeerasinghe/ClassTestIOS/README.md

 ### 🔐 Required System Permissions

-Location Services (NSLocationWhenInUseUsageDescription): Required to fetch coordinates and drop match markers on the arcade statistics map upon finishing a session.
+* **Location Services:** Required to fetch coordinates and drop match markers on the arcade statistics map upon finishing a session.
-Notifications (UNUserNotificationCenter): Used to send local notifications and gameplay reminders to players.
+* **Notifications:** Used to send local notifications and gameplay reminders to players.

 ### ⚠️ App Limitations